AGRAG: Advanced Graph-based Retrieval-Augmented Generation for LLMs: Experiments

 \subsubsection{\textbf{Baselines}}

-We compare AGRAG's performance with 6 baselines from 3 technical categories, they are traditional RAG model NaiveRAG \cite{gao2023retrieval} and LongLLMLingua \cite{jiang-etal-2024-longllmlingua}; Community-based model GraphRAG \cite{edge2024local}, and LightRAG \cite{guo2024lightrag}; And walking-based model Fast-GraphRAG \cite{fastgraphrag} and HippoRAG2 \cite{gutiérrez2025ragmemory}.
-We use the Qwen-2.5-14B-Instruct \cite{qwen2025qwen25technicalreport} as the LLM backbone unless further illustrated.
+We compare AGRAG's performance with 6 baselines from 3 technical categories, they are traditional RAG model NaiveRAG \cite{gao2023retrieval} and LongLLMLingua \cite{jiang-etal-2024-longllmlingua}; Community-based model GraphRAG \cite{edge2024local}, and LightRAG \cite{guo2024lightrag}; And walking-based model Fast-GraphRAG \cite{fastgraphrag} and HippoRAG2 \cite{gutiérrez2025ragmemory}. { We use the Qwen-2.5-14B-Instruct \cite{qwen2025qwen25technicalreport} as the LLM backbone unless further illustrated. }

-\textbf{Traditional RAG Models} These models directly retrieve text chunks based on the semantic similarity between chunks and the query. \begin{itemize}[leftmargin=10pt] \item \textbf{NaiveRAG} \cite{gao2023retrieval}: NaiveRAG acts as a foundational baseline of current RAG models.
+\textbf{Traditional RAG Models} These models directly retrieve text chunks based on their semantic similarity to the queries. \begin{itemize}[leftmargin=10pt] \item \textbf{NaiveRAG} \cite{gao2023retrieval}: NaiveRAG acts as a foundational baseline of current RAG models.
 It encodes text chunks into a vector database and retrieve the Top-k text chunks based on the vector similarities between queries and text chunks. \item \textbf{L.LLMLingua} \cite{jiang-etal-2024-longllmlingua}: LongLLMLingua utilizes LLM's generation perplexity to filter out unimportant LLM input tokens.
-In this paper, we apply it to compress the retrieved text chunks of NaiveRAG w.r.t. the query and task instruction. \end{itemize}
+In this paper, we apply it to compress the retrieved text chunks of NaiveRAG w.r.t. the query and task instruction. \end{itemize} \textbf{Tree-based Models} These models organize text chunks into tree structures to capture long-range dependencies and thematic information. \begin{itemize}[leftmargin=10pt] \item \textbf{RAPTOR} \cite{sarthi2024raptor} RAPTOR recursively clusters and summarizes text chunks to construct a tree from the bottom up, enabling the retrieval of information at varying levels of abstraction to answer high-level thematic queries.